pbl64k/gpif-datakinds/README.md

 (`Bifunctor`s etc.) in Haskell sense of the word are not closed under `fix`.
 Not to mention the fact that it's not clear how to generalize to arbitrary arities, apart from going the "no one's going to need a 15-tuple" route.
-Mutual recursion also represent some problems.
+Mutual recursion also presents some problems.

 I mused about this idly [on reddit](https://www.reddit.com/r/haskell/comments/3dcidp/the_evolution_of_a_haskell_programmer/ct3yvr9?context=3), when SUDDENLY, [Conor McBride](https://github.com/pigworker) showed up and